 7.)
 Seeds.
 Enjoy sunflower seeds and sesame seeds (tahini is pureed sesame seeds), both high in calcium.
 Trader Joe’s has Sunflower Seed Butter that tastes great and is an alternative for those with nut allergies.

 8.)
 Blackstrap molasses.
 Add this old-fashioned sweetener to baked goods (goes really well with ginger, cinnamon, and nutmeg) or glaze vegetables with it.
-My husband loves it on pancakes.
+It’s also an interesting variation on syrup for pancakes.
+Calcium?
 200 mg per tablespoon!

 9.)
 Calcium fortified almond milk, rice milk, soy milk.
 All are high in calcium and a good alternative for those who are dairy-free.
 In my house we always have cow milk and almond milk and often hemp milk or rice milk, just for variety.